Japsert/gpx-editor/data/arcjson.md

 - if one of place, manualPlace, or placeId is present, all three will be present
 - if either averageHeartRate or maxHeartRate is present, both will be present
+- if isHome is present, it is true
+- if either foursquareVenueId or foursquareCategoryId is present, both will be present

 - radius
   - mean